gary-archer/oauth.tokenhandler.serverless/README.md

 ## Deploy the Token Handler

-I use the following command to deploy the token handler to AWS for the subdomain `bff.authsamples-dev.com`:
+I run this command to deploy the token handler to the AWS subdomain `bff.authsamples-dev.com`:

 ```bash
 npm run deployDev
 ```

-I use the following command to deploy the token handler to AWS for the subdomain `bff.authsamples.com`:
+I run this command to deploy the token handler to the AWS subdomain `bff.authsamples.com`:

 ```bash
 npm run deploy
 ```

-## Performance
+## API Performance

-Although web and API concerns are cleanly separated, performance is suboptimal and could be improved with a better API gateway:
+API performance is a little suboptimal, due to the nature of the AWS API gateway:

-- All requests to token handler endpoints first call the AWS API gateway for the BFF domain and invoke the wildcard lambda.
+- SPA requests first call the AWS API gateway for the BFF domain and invoke the wildcard lambda.
-- The wildcard lambda then makes an upstream request, such as to the AWS API gateway for the API domain.
+- The wildcard lambdas then makes an upstream request to AWS API gateway for the API domain.

+See the [Cloud Native Token Handler](https://github.com/gary-archer/oauth.tokenhandler.cloudnative) for a better performing token handler with the same architecture.